mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ### Authentic and ecological nature of research

+The importance of context, historicity and cultural factors are particularly relevant for this intervention in a non-formal educational context with diverse stakeholder.

 This impacts on recruitment, and on what data is gathered.

+This impacted recruitment of participants and the nature of the session that ran. fitting in to an general pattern of external home ed provision, aligning with half terms.

 The process of describing the varied sources of influence on the evolving design, learning as movements, horizontal etc.

 This study, guided by DBR and CHAT frameworks,  embraces an authentic and ecological approach to research.
 The motivation for embedding pedagogical interventions within a real-world CGD&P learning environment, is to produce findings are contextually valid and socially relevant.

-This impacted recruitment of participants and the nature of the session that ran. fitting in to an general pattern of external home ed provision, aligning with half terms.

 ### Dual Role research and facilitator and resulting challenges and opportunities

 Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.

 While my dual role presented challenges, such as balancing intervention with observation and mitigating positionality biases, it also created opportunities for deep engagement and pedagogical innovation.
 This dual role enables the exploration of tensions and contradictions in CGD&P while ensuring that pedagogical interventions evolve dynamically alongside participant needs.

 Work on bias, or needs of the research process, addressed particularly by Cole in 5thD work.